maxt0214/rshell/README.md

 **Introduction:**

-  - We are currently using a composite design pattern to design our shell.
+We are currently using a composite design pattern to design our shell.
 Our project design consists of 6 classes which inherit from an interface in order to execute certain commands and functions.
 From our Base interface, we have two classes Connector and Command which allow for command execution based on the arguments and executables.
 From our connector class we have an AND, OR, and SEMICOLON class which are used to differentiate between single and several command executions.
-Furthermore, our EXIT class inherits from our Command class in order to follow specific procedures before exiting our shell
+Furthermore, our EXIT class inherits from our Command class in order to follow specific procedures before exiting our shell.
+We added new feature supporting changes of the procedence of command execution by seperating them using parenthesis.
+Ex: (ls && pwd) || (echo && echo) will treat (ls && pwd) as the first command and (echo && echo) as the second command

 **OMT Diagram:**